-The day dawned damp and a bit chilly.
-Our tent city at the Pickled Parrot spreading out on the couches and picnic tables, most on their phones, others making choices about whether to move on or stay.
+The day dawns damp and chilly.
+Our tent city at the Pickled Parrot spreads out now over couches and picnic tables to dry, most everyone is on their phones, others making choices about whether to move on or stay a few more days.

-All lovely people with Bluff another 1800 km ahead as their goal.
-Dutch, Australian, French, Belgian, Polish, no Americans yet.
+Everyone is lovely with Bluff, another 1,800 km ahead, as their goal – Dutch, Australian, French, Belgian, Polish, but no Americans yet.
 Three of us will kayak later today.
-The time has to be specific so the tide will push us there rather than pull us back.
+The time is specific so the tide will push us up the estuary rather than pull us back to sea.

-We have choices as others will take a ferry and hitchhike, but I’m excited about getting in a boat up these bays.
+There are choices and others will take a ferry and hitchhike around the inlet, but I’m excited about getting in a boat.

-Bought fresh vegetables in town, putting my bare feet in the South Pacific on the way.
-Made a gigantic stir fry for Ondi and Bram with added hippie dust found in the bulk bins in Kaitaia.
+I buy fresh vegetables in town at the local “veg” and put my bare feet in the South Pacific on the way.
+I come back and make a gigantic stir fry for Ondi and Bram with added hippie dust found in the bulk bins in Kaitaia.
+Hiking resumes tomorrow, so a wee nap in a hammock before kayaking.
+It’s absolute bliss.

-I can’t keep up in wind.
-Ondi and Bram are in a tandem and pass me with more stability and strength.
-I wonder if something happened to me do you think anyone would notice?
+I can’t keep up in the wind.
+Ondi and Bram paddle a more stable and fast tandem, and they too fly further ahead.
+I wonder if something happened to me out here, would they even notice?
 Does anyone even give a damn about anything beyond their own experience?

 We stop on a small island with a beach filled with shells.
 I’m just in shorts, wool top and bare feet.
 I’m holding onto my own experience as best I can, though I can’t help wondering why this is happening.